samhiner/edxarchivetool/README.md

 # edxarchivetool

-IMPORTANT: This is all specific to RiceX's Preparing for the AP Calculus AB Exam.
+This is currently  specific to RiceX's Preparing for the AP Calculus AB Exam Part 1.
+I am planning on abstracting it to part 2 in the near future and maybe to all courses in general..
-I will update here if I end up abstracting it.
 You could try to use it for other courses, but I don't know what will and wont work (once I add this feature, the program will only be able to find question pages on the Calc course, but it will be easy to remove that bit, you will just have to directly navigate to every page with questions).

 ## General
 This is a software that I created to make taking archived courses on edX easier.